RealKevinApetrei/MySeea/README.md

 **INFO: All data is stored locally.
 This means that no information will be stored externally or outsourced to anybody but you.**
 **DISCLAIMER: This program may not work on Linux or MacOS as those versions have not been released yet!**
+**DISCLAIMER: This program is still in *BETA* and may have certain bugs.
+Minimal features are available.**

 ## Features
 Here are some of the features of the project: